“History doesn’t repeat itself, but it often rhymes…“

 Once your dinner is done and the show begins in earnest you’ll realize that there isn’t a bad seat in the house, since the action is in the center and all around and the aerialists are literally inches above your head.

-Combine great food with jaw-dropping performances by dancers, acrobats, singers, musicians, jugglers, and daredevils doing dangerous feats of daring-do, and you start to get the picture.
+Combine great food with jaw-dropping performances by dancers, acrobats, singers, celebrity, musicians, jugglers, and daredevils doing dangerous feats of daring-do, and you start to get the picture.
 There’s a narrative arc to the story, and more wild costumes and outfits than you can shake a stick at.

 Your time machine takes off inside The Tortona Big Top headed straight for the heart of The Barbary Coast.
 Reserve your seats now and let The Vau de Vire Society transport you through time and space to the historical dream world of The Soiled Dove!